-1.3 NAFv4 compliant architectures can be creating using the following meta-models; The Open Group®'s ArchiMate® and the Object Management Group®'s Unified Architect Framework (UAF) ® Domain Meta-model (DMM)®.
+- 1.3 NAFv4 compliant architectures can be creating using the following meta-models; The Open Group®'s ArchiMate® and the Object Management Group®'s Unified Architect Framework (UAF) ® Domain Meta-model (DMM)[®]. - 1.4 The NATO Interoperability Standards and Profiles (NISP) contains the versions of ArchiMate[®] and UAF DMM[®] required for compliance.